github/octocatalog-diff/doc/configuration-puppet.md

 0. Applies if you are using [exported resources](https://docs.puppet.com/puppet/latest/reference/lang_exported.html) from PuppetDB (i.e., the octocatalog-diff `--storeconfigs` option enabled):

-  Your Puppet installation must have the `puppetdb-termini` gem available.
-This gem may not be included by default with the Puppet agent package.
+  Your Puppet installation must have the `puppetdb-termini` feature available.
+This feature may not be included by default with the Puppet agent package.

   Consult the [Connecting Puppet masters to PuppetDB](https://docs.puppet.com/puppetdb/latest/connect_puppet_master.html#step-1-install-plug-ins) documentation for instructions on installing the `puppetdb-termini` gem.